dpnkr-s/IoT-Smart-Office/README.md

-## SensiSpace: IoT system for smart office
+## SensiSpace: IoT system for Smart Office

 SensiSpace provides the perfect balance of comfort and efficiency in office spaces by utilizing Internet-of-Things (IoT) technologies which transforms any office room into an intelligent connected system.